Miibotin/dotnet_test/README.md

 ## Setting up database

 MySQL is used as a database.
-Name for the database and the table is up to you, but the column names are as followed:
+Name for the database and the table is up to you, but the column I used are as followed:

 * Id = int AUTO_INCREMENT NOT NULL PRIMARY_KEY
 * Unit = varchar(50) NOT NULL